The social welfare system in Ireland is divided into three main types of payments. These are:

 2. Check whether you are exempt from the habitual residence condition

-Certain people, in particular EEA nationals who are considered migrant workers, are exempt from the habitual residence condition (see also Exemption from the habitual residence condition for EEA nationals below).
+Certain people, in particular EEA nationals who are considered migrant workers, are exempt from the habitual residence condition (see also Exemption from the habitual residence condition above).
 You can find out more about who is exempt from the habitual residence condition in Section 3 of the Operational Guidelines.

 3. Check whether a previous habitual residence decision has been given or if the case is under appeal

 A previous decision on habitual residence should carry through to subsequent claims unless there has been a significant change in circumstances since a new application was made.

 4. Consider whether the person has a right to reside in the State

 If you do not have a legal right of residence in this State, you will not be regarded as habitually resident.
 The following groups of people have a right to reside in Ireland: